 Well said Mr ACB.
 There are a lot of people that wait for the perfect job (no such thing) then moan when they don't make any money.
 A van is a vehicle for moving things.
 Not something that sits in the drive looking nice.

 I dont get how a job can got so low on some of these sites.
 I tried to get my head around the idea of say a 100 mile run and space inside for certain items, normal rate call it 90pplm.
 1st collection at less than half rate ok so far, 2nd becomes 80-90% of a normal run.
 3rd and your now better than working for a general courier company plus then theres the same on the return.
 Loads of working out what can fit next to each other and viola that 100 mile run pays at £220 and your quids in.
 In practice however that space on the van seems to be going out at about 10% of the cost!
 No idea how people can possibly manage this unless its a known empty return run and its fag money

 A big difference in what comes under the term courier

 One is predominantly ad-hoc, is a dedicated A to B, isn't planned, and is priced accordingly

 The other means plotting a route, trying to amass as much as will physically fit on the van, is most definitely not dedicated, is very much pre booked and is priced accordingly

 There is room for both, but let us not confuse which is which

 Enjoy this discussion?
-Check out these related topics: Exchange sites killing the industry, Bidding, Alternative exchange sites, Bed and Breakfast sites, How to get more work from exchange sites, Bidding, Bidding & Pick Up Time, Bidding on a job, The down side to exchange sites, The whole point of exchange sites.
+Check out these related topics: Exchange sites killing the industry, Alternative exchange sites, Bidding, Bed and Breakfast sites, How to get more work from exchange sites, Bidding, Bidding & Pick Up Time, The down side to exchange sites, The whole point of exchange sites, Bidding on a job.